This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Grain Boundary Strengthening”.

 Explanation: σi represents frictional stress opposing motion of a dislocation. σ0 stands for yield strength. d is average grain diameter.

-6. What term is used for the temperature at which strength of grain boundary and strength of grain is equal?
+6. What term is used for the temperature at which the strength of grain boundary and strength of grain is equal?

 a) Equicohesive temperature